starnight/LoRa/test-application/README.md

   Send to the server's IPv6 address

 - dst port:
-  Send to the server's UDP port
+  Send to the server's TCP port

 - data string:
   Send the data string to the server